2021 Hyundai Kona Trim Levels with Comparisons & Configurations.

 There are a few more differences inside the cabin.
 Leather seats are standard not he Limited, as is automatic temperature control.
 Plus, the rearview mirror on the Limited comes with HomeLink technology.
 This technology allows the button on the mirror to connect with a garage door or security system in one's home.

-Compare the 2021 Hyundai Kona Limited vs Ultimate Trims.
-What is the Difference?
+Compare the Kona Limited vs Ultimate.
+What is the difference?

 When examining the components under the hood, the Ultimate offers the same package that the Limited does.
 They both have turbocharged engines, and many people will be attracted to their more spirited and responsive handling.